lychhayly/ULAPPH-Cloud-Desktop/README.md

 - Use it as private(only you can access) or shared in public (so users can register and use the desktop)
 - Can be used for schools or companies as low-cost online desktop for students/employees
 - Can be used as low-cost website with built-in CMS feature
+- Serve static or dynamic apps such as progressive web apps

 Documentations
 ----------------